-Pretty Face is about the May-to-December romance of Luc Savage, restorer of the venerable old Queen Anne Theatre and producer of the Tudor-set fictional 1553, and television starlet, in Miss Fisher’s Murder Mysteries‘ vein, Lily Lamprey.
+Pretty Face is the May-to-December romance of Luc Savage, restorer of the venerable old Queen Anne Theatre and producer of the Tudor-set 1553, and television starlet, Lily Lamprey.
 Lily’s stint as the promiscuous tv-sleuth on Knightsbridge is coming to an end.
-At 26, she’s finally contractually free to pursue her love of classical theatre.
-Lily is blessed with beauty and cursed by type-casting and a voice that channels Marilyn’s “Happy birthday, Mr. President”.
+At 26, she’s contractually free to pursue her love of classical theatre.
+Lily is blessed with beauty, but cursed by type-casting and a voice that channels Marilyn Monroe’s “Happy birthday, Mr. President”.
 Nevertheless, Queen Anne’s major shareholder and Lily-fan convinces Luc to grant her an audition.
-While the 40-year-old seasoned-theatre-director characterizes Lily as “Helium Barbie” at first sight and sound – OUCH – there’s something in her forthright manner, sharp intelligence, and audition to push him to take a chance on her as Elizabeth I. What follows is an honest, funny, engaging, likeable couple making their way to each other through professional and family obstacles, as well as their own internal sabotaging.
-Though they, at first, appear an unlikely pair, Parker has an uncanny ability, in Act Like It and Pretty Face, to have the reader rooting for improbable pairs.
+While the 40-year-old seasoned-theatre-director characterizes Lily as “Helium Barbie” at first sight and sound – OUCH! – there’s something to her forthright manner, and sharp intelligence that pushes him to take a chance on casting her as Elizabeth I. What follows is an honest, funny, engaging, likeable couple making their way to each other through professional and family obstacles, as well as their own internal sabotaging.
+Though they appear an unlikely pair, Parker has an uncanny ability, in Act Like It and Pretty Face, to have the reader rooting for improbable pairs.

-Luc and Lily begin in MissB’s favourite romance beginning-place, antipathy and sarcasm (what can she say, like Parker, she’s been forever-marked by Ehle-&-Firthness).
+Luc and Lily meet in MissB’s favourite romance beginning-place, antipathy and sarcasm.
 What struck MissB. from the get-go was Parker’s wit, her penchant for pithy, allusionary metaphor.
 Yes, there’s Luc’s “prejudiced” initial view of Lily as “Helium Barbie,” but Lily is fully aware how her Knightbridge role, sultry voice, and ample curves lead others to assume “she had a brain the size of a Tic Tac.” *snort* *guffaw* went MissB.
 But MissB’s favourite Lily-quip comes when Lily characterizes her initial impressions of Luc as “his face retreated into the Ice Age,” and, BESTEST, “it was like trying to get a smile out of Picasso’s ‘Portrait of Gertrude Stein’ “.
 Lily’s wit impresses Luc as much as her audition when she describes Romeo and Juliet as “one of the great literary examples of unhealthy co-dependency.”
 What Miss Bates loved was that Parker’s characters were so well-read.
 And so very very funny about it.
 (Later, there’s a marvelous pun/literary allusion in Luc’s Christmas gift to Lily – not to be missed.)

 Lest you assume that Parker doesn’t have a talent for gravitas, Miss Bates will use the dreaded word to describe scenes and situations that bring Luc and Lily closer and, sometimes, tear them apart (as any good romance does) – poignant.
 Parker doesn’t shy away from vulnerability and weakness.
-Lily is a character whose parents are negligently loving; sadly, often absent.
-Luc, on the other hand, is the product of a loving, affectionate, supportive family and yet, he’s someone who’s never been overwhelmed by emotion, never subject to its loss of control.
-Maybe because he’s always been part of something so secure and safe, he takes it for granted.
-But Lily makes him feel otherwise.
-Lily’s feelings, in turn, for Luc are strong, but her assumption of abandonment is stronger.
+Lily is a character whose parents are negligently loving, and often absent.
+Luc is the product of a loving, affectionate, supportive family and yet, he’s someone who’s never been overwhelmed by emotion.
+Maybe because he’s always been part of something secure and safe, he takes security and safety for granted.
+Lily makes him feel otherwise.
+Lily’s feelings for Luc are strong, but her assumption of abandonment is stronger.
 Parker does a great job of navigating the uncertainty and, at the same time, joy of what Lily calls “recognition,” the “whole misguided, shivery shebang,” “like coming home,” discovering, exploring, and cleaving to the Beloved Other.
 (One of the most magnificent, silent recognition-of-the-beloved scenes is set in one of the best rom Christmas scenes Miss Bates has ever read.)